 What are Mason Bees?

-Mason Bees are active during the spring and or summer, and during the winter they hibernate waiting out the cold winter to emerge the flowing spring.
+Mason Bees are active during the spring and/or summer.
+During the winter they hibernate, waiting out the cold winter to emerge the following spring.
 Immediately after emerging from their cocoons, they mate and the cycle begins again.
-The overwintering period, allows us to harvest cocoons from their nests, examine and clean them to make sure we only sell healthy cocoons.
+The overwintering period, allows us to harvest cocoons from their nests and examine and clean them to ensure we only sell healthy cocoons.

 Availability of cocoons.
 Cocoons are harvested in September and are available from October onwards.
 When cocoons are NOT available in stores set out a home for mason bees.
-This will likely attract mason bees and set up a little colony by itself.
-For example, if a nest is set out in Seattle, WA there is a good 75% chance that mason bees will nest in your mason bee home.
-The reason is that there are mason bees in the area because many gardeners have mason bees in this city.
+This will likely attract Mason Bees and set up a little colony by itself.
+For example, if a nest is set out in Seattle (WA) or Vancouver (BC), there is a good 75% chance that Mason Bees will nest in your Mason Bee home.
+This is because many gardeners are managing Mason Bees in Seattle and Vancouver.
+Therefore there are many Mason Bees in the area.

 Summer Mason bees

 Other native species abound in our gardens.
-Set our a nest and wait for the bees to arrive.
+Set out a nest and wait for the bees to arrive.